dylangriess/Project1-Social-Calendar/README.md

 _____________________________________________

-We used the following API's in this project
+We used the following API's in this project:

 1. Ticketmaster - This widget runs at the bottom of the screen and shows upcoming events in the Denver Area
 2. Open Brewery - This application provides a list of breweries in Denver.
 We turned this into a random slector for the best user expereince.

 ### Project Wireframe